 Maggie is working to solve problems the New Hampshire way – reaching across party lines to help hard-working Granite Staters succeed in our changing economy so that everyone has the opportunity to get ahead and stay ahead.
-Washington has given in to corporate special interests that rig the system for themselves and against the middle class, and Maggie is running for United States Senate to fight to ensure that Washington does better for all of New Hampshire’s families and small businesses.
+Washington has given in to corporate special interests that rig the system for themselves and against the middle class, and Maggie is in the United States Senate fighting to ensure that Washington does better for all of New Hampshire’s families and small businesses.

-Maggie Hassan was drawn to public service as an advocate fighting to ensure that children like her son Ben, who experiences severe disabilities, would be fully included in their communities and have the same opportunities that all parents want for their children.
+Senator Hassan got her start in public service as an advocate fighting to ensure that children like her son Ben, who experiences severe disabilities, would be fully included in their communities and have the same opportunities that all parents want for their children.

 Maggie Hassan earned her B.A. from Brown University and her J.D. from the Northeastern School of Law.
-She and her husband, Tom, who previously served as the principal of Phillips Exeter Academy, are the proud parents of two children, Ben (28) and Meg (23).
-They live in Newfields along with the family dog, Honey Mae.
+She and her husband, Tom, who serves as the President of School Year Abroad, are the proud parents of two children, Ben (29) and Meg (24).